 The three biggest mistakes

 I spend a considerable amount of time looking at adviser websites.
-The most common image related mistakes I see are:
+The most common mistakes related with financial website images I see are:

 1. Images which don’t relate, in any way, to the likely visitor and the adviser’s target client.
 Carefully selected images will help the visitor feel at home, safe and understand what the page and site is all about.